alduethadyn/claude-commands/commands/jira/create.md

    - Understand the required sections and metadata fields

 4. **Generate Ticket Content**
-   - Create a meaningful ticket title based on the user's description
+   - Create ticket title based on the user's description
    - Fill in the Project Information section:
      - Project: Use "EM" as default (can be adjusted)
      - Priority: Based on user input or default to "Medium"